xbeat/Machine-Learning/README.md

 Surreal numbers and cohomology theory are advanced mathematical concepts that have found applications in machine learning.
 This presentation explores their fundamental principles and demonstrates how they can be utilized in Python to enhance machine learning algorithms and data analysis techniques.

+## Merging Dictionaries in Python

+Merging Dictionaries with dict.update()

+The update() method is the traditional way to merge dictionaries in Python, but it modifies the original dictionary.
+This approach demonstrates why we need alternative methods for non-destructive dictionary merging, as it alters the first dictionary by adding or updating its key-value pairs.

 ## Explaining Self-Attention in Transformers

 Self-Attention in Transformers